Turkey travel tips

 The Aegean and Mediterranean coasts have long, very hot summers and mostly wet, mild winters.
 Afternoon siestas are common when the heat is extreme in Turkey.

-Most settlements along the Aegean coast have been modernised but you can still find some antiquated towns such as Ayvalik (January average 11 degrees, August average 34 degrees Celsius), where colourful horse-drawn carts still trot through narrow, cobbled streets lined by thick stone walls and the ancient homes of merchants.
-Ayvalik was built in prehistoric times but rose to prominence in the 16th Century under the Ottoman Greeks.
+Most settlements along the Aegean coast have been modernised but you can still find some antiquated towns such as Ayvalik (January average 11 degrees, August average 34 degrees Celsius), where colourful horse-drawn carts trot through narrow, cobbled streets lined by thick stone walls and the ancient homes of merchants.
+Ayvalik was built in prehistoric times but rose to prominence in the 16th century under the Ottoman Greeks.
 Western tourists mostly head further south to fine sand beaches and tourist hotspots such as Bodrum, but native Istanbul residents often prefer Ayvalik - which is renowned for its yoghurt, cheeses and olive oil.

 The best seasons for holiday travel in Turkey are from April to June or September to November.
 However, if you plan on visiting eastern Turkey it might be best to make your trip from late June to September as roads and mountain passes can be cut off by snow in this region during the colder months.